Shenyang J-35: Shenyang J-35

 On 22 September 2025, the PLAN Navy announced that the Shenyang J-35 had been certified for CATOBAR operation.
 Chinese media released the footage of the launch and recovery of the Shenyang J-35 via electromagnetic catapults onboard the Chinese aircraft carrier Fujian.
-This makes J-35 the first stealth fighter to accomplish electromagnetic catapult-assisted launch and recovery at sea.
-The United States Navy's USS Gerald R. Ford is yet to launch the Lockheed Martin F-35C.
+This made J-35 the first stealth fighter to accomplish electromagnetic catapult-assisted launch and recovery at sea, since United States Navy's USS Gerald R. Ford had yet to launch the Lockheed Martin F-35C.

+On 1 May 2026, Aviation Industry Corporation of China (AVIC) rolled out the export variant of the Shenyang J-35A, designated J-35AE.
+The first prototype, numbered 001, was publicly revealed in a television program celebrating international labour day.
+The J-35AE is based on the air force variant J-35A, rather than the naval J-35.